-But one night I come in and she starts talking too fast even after I beg in Spanish "Dispacio, porfavor, dispacio" this isn't blabbing it feels important and I don't understand and the other roommate - the 95 year old who is sharp as a tack and used to live on Suffolk and Houston but now is in Brooklyn near Coney Island because her son has a house - she translates what I miss, not because she understands Spanish but because she saw what happened.
+The other roommate - the 95 year-old - sharp as a tack, used to live on Suffolk and Houston but now is in Brooklyn near Coney Island because her son has a house - she translates what I miss, not because she understands Spanish, but because she saw what happened.

 Florence hadn't been eating for days.
 Nothing tasted good, everything made her cough, she didn't feel like it.
-The nurses or the assistant nurses tried to coax a few things down once I got her to gum a piece of chicken or a piece of carrot before she spit it out and when the ensure made her cough I just couldn't insist.
-Mostly the food trays just stayed untouched.
+The nurses or the assistant nurses tried to coax a few things down and the other day I got her to gum a piece of chicken or a piece of carrot before she spit it out.
+I tried the Ensure but it made her cough.
+I just couldn't insist.
+So mostly the food trays stayed untouched.

-This night had been busy I am not sure why maybe more beds filled or dinner arriving all at once and the healthy people in charge of the unhealthy people suddenly having their hands full and there just wasn't enough hands or enough time so no one really forced Florence to take that second bite or another sip.
+This particular night had been extra busy.
+I am not sure why.
+Maybe more beds got filled or dinners were arriving all at once and the healthy people in charge of the unhealthy people suddenly had their hands full.
+Whatever the reason, there just wasn't enough hands to go around or enough time to make sure everyone got fed.
+So no one was around to coax Florence to take a second bite or another sip.

-Maria got up out of bed, went over to Florence and then fed her.
+Maria got up out of bed, went over to Florence and fed her.

-The picture I take after getting messages that Florence is being sent home once she is assessed for palliative care.
+This is the picture I take after getting a message that Florence is being sent home once she is assessed for palliative care.

 But the next morning it was still there.
-When I went got to her apartment I knew it was not a cold.
-Her chest heaved up and down like Signorny Weaver in Ghost Busters when Weaver got possessed.
+And when I got down to her apartment I knew it was not a cold.
+Her chest heaved up and down like Signory Weaver in Ghost Busters when Weaver got possessed.

 So we began the long and winding…

-She says, "You're just saying that.
-I'm a mess."
+"You're just saying that.
+I'm a mess,” she said.

-When the ER nurse asked Florence, "Do you know where you are?", Florence answered, "I'm not home."
+When the ER nurse asked her, "Do you know where you are?", Florence answered, "I'm not home."